Alfie Conn Jr.: Celtic

-He later, in 1977, won another Scottish Cup medal with Celtic when they defeated Rangers 1–0 in the final.
+In 1977 Conn won a second Scottish Cup, this time with Celtic, when he was part of the side that defeated Rangers 1–0 in the final.

 Heart of Midlothian

 Conn Jr. followed in his father's footsteps by signing for the Tynecastle club in 1980, following a short spell playing indoor football in the United States with Pittsburgh Spirit.

 Blackpool and Motherwell

 Conn wound down his career with short spells at Blackpool and Motherwell before retiring in 1983.

 Legacy

 On 5 February 2007 Conn was included in the Rangers F.C.
 Hall of Fame.